PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Decision-making & Actions - Datalab material.md

 8) **The robot controller can respond to different situational conditions using formal logic:** For the robot and human respectively, which input can be proccesed into a response using just if/else statements?

+- Test your flowchart by running the different bin-picking tasks through your cognitive model and robot model.
+Can it deal with all the input and process it in the way you intend to?
+Is anything missing?
+How does the robot/human can then respond to delivered input?
+Make changes if you run into any issues; this is how you create a good high-level design!

 9) **Suggestions for model improvement, real-world implementation, knowledge acquisition and decision-making are made**: How could you improve on your robot in the future?
 If you have any great ideas which are out of scope, list them for the excellent criteria!